 St Nicholas was born in Oxford, England, around 1562 into a devoutly Catholic family and grew up during the Penal Laws.
 His father, Walter Owen, was a carpenter and Nicholas was apprenticed as a joiner in February 1577 where he acquired skills that he was to use in building hiding places.
 Two of his older brothers became priests.
-St Nicholas served as St Edmund Campion’s (1540-1381) servant and was arrested for protesting Campion’s innocence.
+St Nicholas served as St Edmund Campion’s (1540-1381) assistant and was arrested for protesting Campion’s innocence.
 Upon his release, he entered the service of Henry Garnet S.J. around 1588 and for the next 18 years built hiding places for priests in the homes of Catholic families.
 He frequently travelled from one house to another, under the name of “Little John”, accepting only the necessities of life as payment before starting off for a new project.
 He also used the aliases “Little Michael”, “Andrewes”, and “Draper”.
 During the daytime he would work as a travelling carpenter to deflect suspicion.

 Owen was only slightly taller than a dwarf and suffered from a hernia, as well as a crippled leg from a horse falling on him.
 Nevertheless, his work often involved breaking through thick stonework and to minimise the likelihood of betrayal he often worked at night and always alone.
 Sometimes he built an easily discovered outer hiding place which concealed an inner hiding place.
 The location of the secret room was known only to himself and the owner of the house.
 Examples of his work survive at Sawston Hall (Cambs),[Oxborough] [Norfolk] Huddington Court (Worcestershire) and Coughton Hall (Warwickshire).
 Harvington Hall in Worcestershire has seven “priest holes”.
 Due to the ingenuity of his craftsmanship, some may still be undiscovered.
 Below are 3 at Harvington Hall, the first 2 pics are the entrance and inside the hole.
 The third is another in the staircase.